-The NARCliM project began in 2011 in response to the need by regional decision makers and impact assessment researchers for high resolution climate change projections.
-Previously climate change information had been at a scale that could not be used for localised decisions.
-NARCliM has produced an ensemble of robust regional climate projections for south-eastern Australia that can be used by the NSW and ACT community to plan for the range of likely future changes in climate.1
+NARCliM (NSW and ACT Regional Climate Modelling) is as NSW Government led partnership that provides high resolution climate change projections across NSW.
+The partnership began in 2011 and now includes the NSW, ACT and South Australian Governments and the Climate Change Research Centre at the University of NSW.
+The first NARCliM projections were delivered in 2014 in response to a need expressed by regional decision makers and impact assessment researchers for high resolution climate change projections.
+The 2014 NARCliM projections produced an ensemble of robust regional climate projections that can be used by the NSW and ACT community to plan for the range of likely future changes in climate.1

 The region of Australia which was modelled is called the NARCliM domain (see graphic).
 The domain was chosen to provide robust simulations of NSW’s climate, particularly as the coastal strip contains almost half the population of Australia.

 The domain covers are large area of ocean, specifically chosen to capture offshore climate events, such as the storms generated from East Coast Lows.

 |NARCliM provides dynamically downscaled climate projections for south-east Australia at a 10-km resolution2 and for the whole of Australasia at 50 km, in line with the CORDEX Framework.3|

 The 2014 NARCliM projections were generated from four global climate models (GCMs) dynamically downscaled by three regional climate models (RCMs).

 The four GCMs (MIROC, ECHAM, CCCMA and CSIRO Mk3.0) form part of the World Climate Research Program's (WCRP) Coupled Model Inter-comparison Project phase 3 (CMIP3) models, which were used by the Intergovernmental Panel on Climate Change (IPCC) for its Fourth Assessment Report.
 See the NARCliM Model Selection for more information on how the models were selected.